xrafael/fai3d/README.md

 # fai3d
-A simple wrapper to 3D image augmentation for the fast.ai library.
+A simple wrapper to 3D image random augmentation for the fast.ai library.

 In the folder lib/ you will find dataset3D and transforms3D that are the main responsible to make the trick.